 Hear Me Now: Audition Monologues for Actors of Colouredited by Titi Dawudu

 HEAR ME NOW is a unique collection of over 80 original audition pieces written by and for actors of colour.
-Published by Oberon Books, the anthology has been commissioned by Tamasha and edited by Titi Dawudu, with a foreword by Noma Dumezweni.
+Published by Oberon Books, the anthology has been edited by Titilola Dawudu in partnership with Tamasha, with a foreword by Noma Dumezweni.

 Conceived in 2016 by our Tamasha Playwrights in collaboration with writer-producer Titi Dawudu, HEAR ME NOW brought together playwrights and actors in creative workshops to generate better audition material than the stereotypical characters currently on offer.
 In each workshop, an actor developed a new character they knew they could play, but would never get seen for.
 The writers would then write a 3-minute speech in the voice of that character.